smartanthill/smartanthill2_0/docs/design-documents/protocols/zepto-vm.rst

 Level Small
 ^^^^^^^^^^^

-Zepto VM-Small allows for even more complicated programs, including expressions and loops, at the cost of additional memory needed (in addition to Zepto VM-Tiny) being on the order of 9-17 bytes.
+Zepto VM-Small allows for even more complicated programs, including expressions and loops, at the cost of additional memory needed (in addition to Zepto VM-Tiny) being on the order of 9-33 (or more to support larger programs) bytes.
 Zepto VM-Small, in addition to instructions supported by Zepto VM-Tiny, additionally supports the following instructions:

 **\| ZEPTOVM_OP_PUSHEXPR_CONSTANT \| CONST \|**